-Now you have created everything that is required to keep track of events in life of users.
+Now you have created everything that is required to keep track of events in the life of users.

 Excellent!
-The People catalog can store the information about all of user's relatives, friends, and acquaintances, including a variety of contact information of these people.
+The People catalog can store the information about all of the user's relatives, friends, and acquaintances, including a variety of contact information of these people.
 The Events catalog stores the information about past and planned events, also participants can be specified here.
 At the same time, three auxiliary catalogs, ContactTypes, PeopleRelationTypes, and EventCategories help users to customize data, related to primary catalogs.